-But because of Solomon’s sexual perversion and idol worship, God said, “I will surely rend the kingdom from thee” (I Kings 11:11).
-God, however, promised to preserve one tribe for David’s sake (v.
-13).
+But because of Solomon’s sexual perversion and idol worship, God said, “I will surely rend the kingdom from thee” (1 Kings 11:11).
+God, however, promised to preserve one tribe for David’s sake (verse 13).

 Solomon died in 926 b.c.
-The people begged his son Rehoboam to relieve them of the unbearable taxes his father had instituted (I Kings 12:4).
-Rehoboam disdainfully replied, “My father hath chastised you with whips, but I will chastise you with scorpions” (v.
-11).
+The people begged his son Rehoboam to relieve them of the unbearable taxes his father had instituted (1 Kings 12:4).
+Rehoboam disdainfully replied, “My father hath chastised you with whips, but I will chastise you with scorpions” (verse 11).
 Ten Israelite tribes rebelled against Rehoboam and seceded from the kingdom.
 They chose Jeroboam as their ruler.
-“There was none that followed the house of David, but the tribe of Judah only” (I Kings 12:20).
+“There was none that followed the house of David, but the tribe of Judah only” (1 Kings 12:20).
 God’s prophecy was fulfilled.
 Israel separated into two kingdoms.

 Rehoboam tried to subdue the rebels and preserve unity in Israel.
-He succeeded in retaining the tribe of Benjamin (v.
-21).
+He succeeded in retaining the tribe of Benjamin (verse 21).
 Most of the tribe of Levi also joined Rehoboam’s forces.
-But God finally told him to stop fighting with Israel, “for this thing is from me” (v.
-24).
+But God finally told him to stop fighting with Israel, “for this thing is from me” (verse 24).

-When the dust settled, the ten seceding tribes moved their capital north to Samaria and chose Jeroboam as king.
+Before Israel separated into two nations, all Jews were considered Israelites.
+After the division, Jews were no longer called Israelites.
+The Bible calls them Judah.
+When the dust settled, the 10 seceding tribes moved their capital north to Samaria and chose Jeroboam as king.
 It is they who retained the name “Israel,” not Rehoboam’s kingdom.
 The smaller southern kingdom retained Jerusalem as its capital, but became known as Judah.
 God’s prophecy came true.
 He did rend the kingdom of Israel from Solomon’s descendants.
 He left only a small “part” for Rehoboam, and that only because of the covenant He had made with David!

 God used the Assyrians to root them up.
-“And Pul the king of Assyria came against the land” (II Kings 15:19).
-Assyriologists attribute the name “Pul” to Tiglath-Pileser III, who ruled from 745-727 b.c.
-Menahem, king of Israel, quickly submitted to Assyrian aggression and paid tribute to Pul with much silver and gold (v.
-20).
+“And Pul the king of Assyria came against the land” (2 Kings 15:19).
+Assyriologists attribute the name “Pul” to Tiglath-Pileser iii, who ruled from 745-727 b.c.
+Menahem, king of Israel, quickly submitted to Assyrian aggression and paid tribute to Pul with much silver and gold (verse 20).
 He appeased Pul, but infuriated his own people who despised the burdensome taxes.

 True, before Israel separated into two nations, all Jews were considered Israelites.
 But after the division, Jews were no longer called Israelites.
 The Bible calls them Judah!

-When Shalmaneser V succeeded Tiglath-Pileser III on the Assyrian throne, Hoshea, Israel’s new king, refused to continue paying tribute.
+When Shalmaneser V succeeded Tiglath-Pileser iii on the Assyrian throne, Hoshea, Israel’s new king, refused to continue paying tribute.
 He solicited Egypt’s help to resist Shalmaneser.
 It was to no avail.
-II Kings 17 records Israel’s last stand and subsequent uprooting at the hands of Assyria.
-“Therefore the Lord was very angry with Israel, and removed them out of his sight: there was none left but the tribe of Judah only” (v.
-18).
-Shalmaneser and his successor Sargon II removed tens of thousands of Israelites from Samaria and placed Assyrians in their homes (vv.
-22-24), just as God prophesied during Jeroboam’s reign.
+2 Kings 17 records Israel’s last stand and subsequent uprooting at the hands of Assyria.
+“Therefore the Lord was very angry with Israel, and removed them out of his sight: there was none left but the tribe of Judah only” (verse 18).
+Shalmaneser and his successor Sargon ii removed tens of thousands of Israelites from Samaria and placed Assyrians in their homes (verses 22-24), just as God prophesied during Jeroboam’s reign.

-If you continue reading II Kings in sequence, following Israel’s captivity, you will see that the history of the Jewish nation continued on, though not much longer.
-They too rebelled against God and His laws.
-In II Kings 23:27, God warned, “I will remove Judah also out of my sight, as I have removed Israel, and will cast off this city Jerusalem which I have chosen.”
+If you continue reading 2 Kings in sequence, following Israel’s captivity, you will see that the history of the Jewish nation continued on, though not much longer.
+It too rebelled against God and His laws.
+In 2 Kings 23:27, God warned, “I will remove Judah also out of my sight, as I have removed Israel, and will cast off this city Jerusalem which I have chosen.”